hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 for (i in 1:length(counts_ls)) {

-    ## Initiate a data frame for cluster i with one row per sample (matching names in the counts matrix)
+    ## Initiate a data frame for cluster i with one row per sample (matching column names in the counts matrix)
     df <- data.frame(cluster_sample_id = colnames(counts_ls[[i]]))

     ## Use tstrsplit() to separate cluster (cell type) and sample IDs